Chair of Board of Trustees: Melvyn Booley

-6. The Trust operates a differentiated Scheme of Delegation for Local Governing Bodies subject to an annual review.
-LGBs may arrange themselves into a single committee or into different sub committees with remits as agreed locally within overall delegated authority from the Trust Board.
+6. The Trust operates a differentiated Scheme of Delegation for Local Governing Committees subject to an annual review.
+LGCs may arrange themselves into a single committee or into different sub committees with remits as agreed locally within overall delegated authority from the Trust Board.

-7. The Trust Board is committed to, and ensures, that financial governance is compliant with the principles and regulations of the Academies Financial Handbook.
-Where local oversight of finance is in place for LGBs, appropriate assurances are in place from the Trust Board to check LGBs are compliant with the Academies Financial Handbook.
+7. The Trust Board is committed to, and ensures, that financial governance is compliant with the principles and regulations of the Academy Trust Handbook.
+Where local oversight of finance is in place for LGCs, appropriate assurances are in place from the Trust Board to check LGCs are compliant with the Academy Trust Handbook.

 9. The Trust Board has overall responsibility and ultimate decision-making authority for all the activities of the Trust, including establishment and management of the academies and admission of additional schools to the Trust.